ViktoriiaRomanova/classification-ImageNet/README.md

 # Classification-ImageNet

-Simple single/multi CPU/GPU example of training classification model on PyTorch.
+Simple single/multi CPU/GPU example for training classification model on PyTorch.

 This project contains:
-  * VGG model trained on a single GPU for the platforms:
+  * VGG model architecture and workflow for training on a single GPU for the platforms:
     * Google Colaboratory
     * Yandex DataSphere

-  * multi CPU/GPU workflow trained in:
+  * multi CPU/GPU workflow for the platforms:
     * Yandex DataSphere
 ## Getting started
 1. Download the project or files for preferable platform and case.